Z0eDu/3400-group6/lab2/README.md

 #### Amplifier and Filters

-We have tried amplifier and filter circuits to cut out noise and make the treasure signal clear.
+We tried amplifier and filter circuits to cut out noise and make the treasure signal clear.
-The schematics, photos, and specifics can be found below.
+The schematics, photos, and specifics are included here.

 Amplifier circuit: